 Will the built-in solar panel work for me?

-The OtO device's on-board solar panel requires a minimum of 3 hours of direct sunlight per day in order to operate without issue.
+OtO is designed to operate on solar power and the vast majority of OtO owners do NOT need to use the wall charger.
+The OtO device's on-board solar panel just requires a minimum of 3 hours of direct sunlight per day in order to operate without issue.

 - The amount of times the unit runs will affect how much charge is needed.
 For example, if it is only scheduled to run once per week, it will consume a lot less battery than if it is scheduled to run every day.

 - Clouds affect the panel's ability to charge the battery.
 If you live in a rainy area that sees frequent cloud cover, OtO may not receive enough sunlight.